-- 100+ CEOs publicly supported the TCFD recommendations on launch - 3,960 organizations globally have now supported the TCFD's recommendations, of which 3,723 are companies and 237 are other organizations. - Over 1500 financial institutions, responsible for assets of \$220 trillion support the TCFD recommendations. - The Council of the European Union welcomed the development of the TCFD recommendations (alongside the work of the HLEG, OECD and G20 Green Finance Study Group). - May 2020 Canada made TCFD aligned reporting a requirement for companies to access COVID-19 emergency loans. - September 2020 New Zealand announced it will become the first country worldwide to implement mandatory TCFD reporting for large banks and insurers. - November 2020 The UK became the first G20 country to set out it's intention to mandate TCFD aligned disclosure by 2023, with full coverage by 2025. - The Japanese Financial Services Agency has also raised the option of updating its Corporate Governance Code to increase TCFD-aligned disclosure - April 2021 the European Commission issued a proposed Corporate Sustainability Reporting Directive (CSRD) that would amend existing reporting requirements with the intention of taking into account existing standards and frameworks, including the TCFD framework. - September 2021 The Central Bank of Brazil announced mandatory TCFD-aligned disclosure requirements, which will initially focus on qualitative aspects related to governance, strategy, and climate-related risk management for regulated institutions. - October 2021 Canadian Securities Administrators issued proposed disclosure requirements for all reporting issuers aligned with the four TCFD recommendations. - October 2021 New Zealand Government passed legislation making climate-related disclosure mandatory for large publicly listed companies, insurers, banks, non-bank deposit takers, and investment managers.
+- 100+ CEOs publicly supported the TCFD recommendations on launch - 4,850+organizations globally have now supported the TCFD's recommendations, of which 4,486 are companies and 369 are other organizations (e.g., industry associations, governments). - Over 1,800 financial institutions, responsible for assets of \$222.2 trillion support the TCFD recommendations.
+The Council of the European Union welcomed the development of the TCFD recommendations (alongside the work of the HLEG, OECD and G20 Green Finance Study Group). - May 2020 Canada made TCFD aligned reporting a requirement for companies to access COVID-19 emergency loans. - September 2020 New Zealand announced it will become the first country worldwide to implement mandatory TCFD reporting for large banks and insurers. - November 2020 The UK became the first G20 country to set out it's intention to mandate TCFD aligned disclosure by 2023, with full coverage by 2025. - The Japanese Financial Services Agency has also raised the option of updating its Corporate Governance Code to increase TCFD-aligned disclosure - April 2021 the European Commission issued a proposed Corporate Sustainability Reporting Directive (CSRD) that would amend existing reporting requirements with the intention of taking into account existing standards and frameworks, including the TCFD framework. - September 2021 The Central Bank of Brazil announced mandatory TCFD-aligned disclosure requirements, which will initially focus on qualitative aspects related to governance, strategy, and climate-related risk management for regulated institutions.

-- November 2021 The Japan Financial Services Agency is encouraging the prime market segments of the Tokyo stock exchange to align with TCFD recommendations. - November 2021 Announcement by the IFRS Foundation of the formation of an International Sustainability Standards Board to develop a baseline of sustainability disclosure standards.
+- October 2021 Canadian Securities Administrators issued proposed disclosure requirements for all reporting issuers aligned with the four TCFD recommendations. - October 2021 New Zealand Government passed legislation making climate-related disclosure mandatory for large publicly listed companies, insurers, banks, non-bank deposit takers, and investment managers. - November 2021 The Japan Financial Services Agency is encouraging the prime market segments of the Tokyo stock exchange to align with TCFD recommendations. - November 2021 Announcement by the IFRS Foundation of the formation of an International Sustainability Standards Board to develop a baseline of sustainability disclosure standards.
 One prototype document has already been published which builds on the TCFD's recommendations.
 The proposed requirements in the exposure draft IFRS S2 climate-related disclosures builds on the TCFD's recommendations.
-ISSB is currently deliberating the proposals after receiving feedback from the respondents. - March 2022 The US Securities and Exchange Commission (SEC) proposed requirements for climate-related disclosures broadly in alignment with the TCFD's recommendations.
+ISSB is currently deliberating the proposals after receiving feedback from the respondents. - March 2022 The US Securities and Exchange Commission (SEC) proposed requirements for climaterelated disclosures broadly in alignment with the TCFD's recommendations. - October 2023 TCFD has fulfilled its remit and disbanded.
+The Financial Stability Board (FSB) has asked the IFRS Foundation to take over the monitoring of the progress of companies' climate-related disclosures.

-d.
-Why CDP has committed to its alignment with the TCFD
+1.4 Why CDP has committed to its alignment with the TCFD